-A few of the more popular activity and sightseeing destinations located in Sidney and North Saanich and the surrounding area includes the Sidney Spit National Park Reserve, Sidney Waterfront Walkway, Francis/King Regional Park, Lochside Waterfront Park, Elk - Beaver Lake Regional Park, Beacon Park, Horth Hill Regional Park, Tulista Park, Coles Bay Regional Park, and the Island View Beach Regional Park.
+A few of the more popular activity and sightseeing destinations located in Sidney BC Canada and North Saanich and the surrounding area includes the Sidney Spit National Park Reserve, Sidney Waterfront Walkway, Francis/King Regional Park, Lochside Waterfront Park, Elk - Beaver Lake Regional Park, Beacon Park, Horth Hill Regional Park, Tulista Park, Coles Bay Regional Park, and the Island View Beach Regional Park.

 The best places for travelers to enjoy history and culture in Sidney, British Columbia, Canada and the surroundings areas includes the Port Sidney Marina, Sidney Murals, Shaw Ocean Discovery Centre, Sidney Museum and Archives, British Columbia Aviation Museum, and the Sidney Seaside Sculpture Walk.